 When you need to wire multiple GFCI outlets such as in a kitchen or bathroom you have a couple of options.
 To save money, you can put in a single GFCI and then wire additional standard outlets to the "LOAD" output from the single GFCI.
 This provides the same protection as having a GFCI at each location.
 The downside is in going this route if the one GFCI trips, all of your outlets lose power which can be a nuisance.
 When multiple appliances are running from a single GFCI it is also more likely to trip.

 I prefer the second option shown below which is to put a GFCI outlet at each location.

 If you miswire a GFCI it may not prevent personal injury or death due to a ground fault (electrical shock).

 If you mistakenly connect the LINE wires to the LOAD terminals, the GFCI will still operate like an ordinary outlet, but will not interrupt a ground fault.

-Click the icons below to get our NEC® compliant Electrical Calc Elite or Electric Toolkit, both for Android.
+Click the icons below to get our NEC® compliant Electrical Calc Elite or Electric Toolkit, available for Android and iOS.
 The Electrical Calc Elite is designed to solve many of your common code-based electrical calculations like wire sizes, voltage drop, conduit sizing, etc. The Electric Toolkit provides some basic electrical calculations, wiring diagrams (similar to those found on this website), and other electrical reference data.